Was Jesus a Jew?

 Although the Hebrew Bible does not specifically state anywhere that matrilineal descent should be used, modern rabbinical Judaism believes that there are several passages in the Torah where this is understood or implied, such as Deuteronomy 7:1-5; Leviticus 24:10; and Ezra 10:2-3.
 Then there are several examples in Scripture of Gentiles converting to Judaism (i.e., Ruth, the Moabitess; see Ruth 1:16 where Ruth voices her desire to convert) and are considered every bit as Jewish as an ethnic Jew.

-So, let’s consider these three questions: Was Jesus a Jew ethnically?
-Was Jesus an observant Jew religiously?
-And then finally, if Jesus was a Jew, why don’t Christians follow Judaism?
+So, let’s consider two questions: Was Jesus a Jew ethnically?
+And, was Jesus an observant Jew religiously?

 Was Jesus a Jew ethnically, or was his mother a Jew?
 Jesus clearly identified with the Jews of His day, His physical people and tribe, and their religion (although correcting its errors)..
 God purposely sent Him to Judah: “He came to His own [Judah], and His own [Judah] did not receive Him.
 But as many [Jews] as received Him, to them He gave the right to become children of God, to those who believe in His name...
 (John 1:11-12 NKJV), and He clearly said, "You [Gentiles] worship what you do not know; we [Jews] know what we [Jews] worship, for salvation is of the Jews” (John 4:22).